Recap / Big Finish Doctor Who 021 Dust Breeding

 - Crate Expectations: Albert the security guard hates these down in the Hull.

 - Critical Research Failure: The Doctor pronounces the Rijksmuseum as the Reichsmuseum.
 Which is German, not Dutch.
+(But of course, he's always had trouble speaking Dutch.)

 - Distress Call